ericdennis7/WomensEducation-FertilityRates/README.md

 <h2>Questions to Study</h2>

-- Has the rate of education among women increased around the world in recent years?
+- Is there a correlation between higher levels of education among women and lower fertility rates?
-- What
+- How have trends in women's education and fertility rates evolved over time, and what implications does this have for future population growth?
+- Could there be a cultural link between education and birth rates?

 <h2>TLDR</h2>